 Scott Tubbs

 He attended the University of Florida (UF) from 1993-2003, where he was introduced to the field of agriculture.
 While at UF, he studied Agricultural Operations Management for his undergraduate degree.
 In the summer of 1996, Tubbs took an internship with BASF Chemical Company, where he spent the next four summers.
 During this time, he also completed a two-year master’s degree program.
 His experience with BASF is what sparked his interest in pursuing his Ph.
 D. in the Agronomy Department at UF.
-Following graduation, Tubbs took on a post-doctoral position with UF for a short period.
-Tubbs then moved to Nebraska where he worked in a post-doctoral position with the United States Department of Agriculture Agricultural Research Service (USDA-ARS).
+Following graduation, Tubbs took on a post-doctoral position with UF for a short period, then moved to Nebraska where he worked in a post-doctoral position with the United States Department of Agriculture’s Agricultural Research Service (USDA-ARS).

 One project of Tubbs’ that has generated a lot of attention has been his replant trials.
 The initiation of the project was to determine when is the best time is to replant peanuts if there had been a poor stand after emergence.
 This research is in its third phase and has resulted in multiple publications and awards.
 Another objective is to determine the best methods and timings to allow growers to maximize their plant stand and yield with minimized inputs.
 However, replanting a field introduces new factors for a grower to consider.
 Some of these factors may include the harvest timing, determining maturity, and herbicide and fungicide applications.
 The results of the project have determined what is an acceptable plant stand to not require an investment of going into the field for replanting vs. advising a grower that they could capitalize by replanting.
 From this project, they have developed management tools to make planting recommendations.

-With both projects, growers are already adopting the new practices.
+With both projects, growers are adopting new practices.
 Rotations require the grower to plan ahead in their planting scheme.
 The replant effect can take place immediately and growers can call to get prompt answers from their UGA extension agent.

-by Caraline Coombs, student assistant, UGA Peanut Team Media
+by Caraline Coombs, student assistant, UGA Peanut Team Media and modified by S. Tubbs (02/26/2025)